 What is the format?

-Participants will meet in room 520 of the Sciences Library in the morning to set writing goals over coffee and tea, spend two hours writing, and then break for an informal lunch talk, hearing advice and anecdotes about how to successfully navigate the dissertation writing process.
-In the afternoon, they will spend three hours writing, with one-on-one support available from Writing Associates and Research Librarians, and then close the day by regrouping to check-in about writing goals and to celebrate progress made.
+New participants will meet in room 520 of the Sciences Library in the morning to set writing goals over coffee and tea, followed by two hours of writing time and a break for lunch, which is often accompanied by informal discussions and info-sessions.
+In the afternoon, participants spend three hours writing, with one-on-one support available from Writing Associates and Research Librarians and then close the day by regrouping to check-in about writing goals.

 Register now.
 Please register early as space is limited.
-The retreat can host up to 20 participants.
+The retreat can host up to 20 returning and 20 new participants.

 Dissertation Retreat participants are expected to